-Virginia Delegate Wendell S. Walker Chair of the Health, Welfare and Institutions Sub-Committee Pocahontas Building, Room E304 900 East Main Street Richmond, VA 23219
+Virginia Delegate Robert D. Orrock Chair of the Health, Welfare and Institutions Committee Pocahontas Building 900 East Main Street Richmond, VA 23219

-January 26, 2023
+January 30, 2023

-Chairman Walker and Honorable Sub-Committee Delegates, staff and counsel,
+Chairman Orrock and Honorable Committee Delegates, staff and counsel,

-This statement is furnished to express added, detailed support by the American Adoption Congress for Virginia HB1969.
-We continue to thank you, Chairman Walker, for introducing it.
+This statement is furnished to express continued, detailed support by the American Adoption Congress for Virginia HB1969.
+We continue to thank Delegate Wendell S. Walker. for introducing it, and we celebrate last week's uncontested passage in sub-committee.